-The Extend Learning Academies Network (ELAN) is the data controller for the use of personal data relating to pupils, employees, governors, contractors, visitors and others.
+The Extend Learning Academies Network (ELAN) is the data controller for the use of personal data relating to pupils, employees, governors, contractors, visitors and others e.g. parents.

 ELAN is registered with the ICO and will renew this registration annually or as otherwise legally required to do so.